Teradata/gosql-driver/README.md

 The Teradata GoSQL Driver is available as a Go plugin.

+Please be aware that Go plugins currently have significant limitations.
+The limitations come from the Go language itself.
+*	Only macOS and Linux support, but no Windows support.
+*	Go plugins can only be used with the specific version of Go that was used to build the plugin.
+No forwards or backwards compatibility across Go versions.

 This Go plugin requires 64-bit Go 1.14.6, and runs on macOS and Linux.
 Windows is not supported.

 For community support, please visit the [Teradata Community forums](https://community.teradata.com/).